Man arrested, but motive unknown in Dallas Zoo monkey theft

 Davion Irvin, who was arrested Thursday, has been charged with six counts of animal cruelty and two counts of burglary, police said.

-Irvin’s arrest followed a sighting of him at another home for exotic animals, The Dallas World Aquarium.
-Police said an aquarium employee recognized him from news coverage of the missing monkeys.
+Irvin’s arrest followed a sighting of him at another home for exotic animals, The Dallas World Aquarium, where an employee recognized him from news coverage of the missing monkeys.

 “We do believe that (Irvin) was looking to commit another crime,” Dallas police spokeswoman Kristin Lowman said at a Friday news conference.